-World’s most popular online 3D printing service Shapeways offers two services.
-On the consumer side, you can choose from a broad array of professionally designed items, customize them and have them printed to your specifications.
+The world’s most popular online 3D printing service Shapeways offers two services.
+On the consumer side, you can choose from a broad array of professionally designed items, customize them, and have them printed to your specifications.
 Similar to other 3D printing services, Shapeways hosts storefronts for designers to sell models, printing the sales for them.
-Shapeways is also suitable for rapid prototyping – customers will profit from industrial grade printers (EOS, 3D Systems) and dedicated technical support.
+Shapeways is also suitable for rapid prototyping – customers will profit from industrial-grade printers (EOS, 3D Systems) and dedicated technical support.